MiernickiElijah/MiernickiElijah/README.md

 + Master's in Exercise Science from Concordia University St. Paul
 + Certified personal traininer and nutrition coach through NASM and Precision Nutrition.
 + Over 12 years of customer service and sales experience in mutliple industries and levels.
++ Full stack web development certification from the University of Minnesota

 😍 What i like to do:
 + I love playing video games (Skyrim + Call of Duty:Warzone + AC + FallOut...many more!)